MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/server-core-app-compatibility.md

 1. If the server can't connect to Windows Update, instead download the Server FOD optional packages ISO, and copy the ISO to a shared folder on your local network:

-   - If you have a volume license you can download the Server FOD ISO image file from the same portal where the operating system ISO image file is obtained: [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx).
+   - If you have a volume license, you can download the Server FOD ISO image file from the same portal where the operating system ISO image file is obtained: [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx).
    - The Server FOD ISO image file is also available on the [Microsoft Evaluation Center](https://www.microsoft.com/evalcenter/evaluate-windows-server) or on the [Visual Studio portal](https://visualstudio.microsoft.com) for subscribers.

 1. Sign in with an administrator account on the Server Core computer that is connected to your local network and that you want to add the FOD to.